 Michael’s developments as a musician led him to Chicago in 2016 when he began attending Columbia College Chicago.
 In the four years he spent there, he grew immensely as a musician, building up his skills as a guitarist, improviser, arranger, and composer.
 While at Columbia, Michael had the opportunity to study and perform with many world-renowned musicians, including Bernard Purdie, Cassandra O’Neal, Donny McCaslin, Kendrick Scott, Isaiah Sharkey, and many more.
 When not in school, Michael spent his time playing in the city as a solo guitarist, an accompanist, and in many different small and large ensemble settings for a wide variety of clientele.

 Teaching has always been a part of Michael’s life: His first job was teaching guitar lessons at a local studio in his hometown at the age of 16.
 He also worked as a guitar tutor for Columbia College Chicago during his time there, as well as teaching several students in his free time out of his apartment.
 Michael believes that being an inspiring, supportive, and fun music instructor is one of the greatest things about being a musician, so he is beyond happy to be a part of the School of Rock team!

-Morgen Hare Marketing & Communication Specialist
+Morgen Hare Marketing and Social Media Specialist

 Morgen Hare was brought up in music since she was six and hasn't stopped since.
 She started off dancing at age four, then added piano at six and voice at seven to continue her musical education.
 Originally from Minnesota, she developed a love for music the moment she was introduced to The Jackson 5 and Earth, Wind and Fire.
 After high school, she moved to Chicago, graduated from Columbia College and is currently a full-time professional vocalist.
 As she grew so did her skills as they developed and blossomed into a thriving career.